peterhinch/micropython-nano-gui/DRIVERS.md

  seconds to enable viewing.
 This enables generic nanogui demos to be run on an EPD.

+ Class variable:
+ * `MAXBLOCK = 25` Defines the maximum period (in ms) that an asynchronous refresh can block before yielding to the scheduler.

 Note that in synchronous applications with `demo_mode=False`, `refresh` returns while the display is updating.
 Applications should issue `wait_until_ready` before issuing another refresh.